-The Social Services Appeal Board is the independent appeal body for the majority of programs and services provided by the Department of Families.
+The Social Services Appeal Board (SSAB) is the independent appeal body for the majority of programs and services provided by the Department of Families.
 The board reports directly to the Minister of Families.

-The board was first established in 1959 by The Department of Welfare Act.
-In 1974, that Act was repealed and the board continued under the provisions within The Social Services Administration Act.
-On February 18, 2002, The Social Services Appeal Board (SSAB) Act was proclaimed.
+The SSAB was first established in 1959 by The Department of Welfare Act.
+In 1974, that act was repealed and the SSAB continued under the provisions within The Social Services Administration Act.
+On February 18, 2002, The Social Services Appeal Board Act was proclaimed.

-Under The Social Services Appeal Board Act, the board has the ability to determine its own administrative policies and procedures.
-A series of information bulletins has been developed and made available in order to provide this information to the public.
+Under The Social Services Appeal Board Act, the SSAB has the ability to determine its own administrative policies and procedures.
 The board's decisions cannot be overturned by the minister's office.
 Only the board, through a reconsideration of its decision, or the Court of Appeal, may overturn a decision.

-There are several different issues that can be appealed.
+There are several different decisions that can be appealed.
 These are summarized below: